More on Measuring Human Development

 Some policy implications

-In this light, policy makers looking at the three core components of the HDI might be tempted to prioritize both the income and education components.
-Let us however not forget that, unlike income, the health and education subindexes are slow-moving and can only experiment significant change in the medium to long run.
-Short-term policy changes will thus not make a dent on the HDI.
+In this light, policymakers examining the three core components of the HDI might be tempted to prioritize both the income and education components.
+Let us not forget, however, that, unlike income, the health and education subindexes are slow-moving and can only experience significant change in the medium to long run.
+Short-term policy changes will thus not affect the HDI.

-Still, policy makers looking at the long run might push to prioritize income and education-related policies and programmes.
-As mentioned before, changes in the HDI do not dependent on one single subindex but rather on the interaction between its three core components which in turn are highly correlated.
+Still, policymakers who consider the long run might prioritize income—and education-related policies and programmes.
+As mentioned before, changes in the HDI are not dependent on one single subindex but rather on the interaction between its three core components, which are highly correlated.

 Cheers, Raúl